KonPay Price Tops $0.0002 on Exchanges (KON)

 - Lumi Credits (LUMI) traded 8.9% higher against the dollar and now trades at $0.0162 or 0.00000027 BTC.

-KonPay’s genesis date was June 9th, 2022.
+KonPay was first traded on June 9th, 2022.
 KonPay’s total supply is 3,200,000,000 coins.
 The official message board for KonPay is konpay.medium.com.
-KonPay’s official website is konpay.io.
+The official website for KonPay is konpay.io.
 KonPay’s official Twitter account is @konpay_official and its Facebook page is accessible here.

-It is usually not presently possible to purchase alternative cryptocurrencies such as KonPay directly using US dollars.
-Investors seeking to acquire KonPay should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase KonPay using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as KonPay directly using U.S. dollars.
+Investors seeking to acquire KonPay should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy KonPay using one of the aforementioned exchanges.

 Receive News & Updates for KonPay Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for KonPay and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.